mifeet/pyfluent-iterables/README.md

 `FluentMapping`  provides additional methods relevant for dictionaries (`filter_keys()`, `map_values()`, ...).

+### Installation
+The library is available at [pypi.org](https://pypi.org/project/pyfluent-iterables/).
+It can be installed with `pip install pyfluent-iterables`

 ### Factory methods
 Here are some examples of using the factory methods.
 Note that they can also be conveniently used for creating an equivalent of collection literals.